crate/crate/docs/general/builtins/array-comparisons.rst

     expression IN (value [, ...])

-The binary operator ``IN`` allows you to verify the membership of the left-hand operand in the right-hand parenthesized list of scalar expressions.

-Returns ``true`` if any of the right-hand expression is found in the result of the left-hand expression.
-It returns ``false`` otherwise.

 Here's an example::

     cr> select 1 in (1,2,3) AS a, 4 in (1,2,3) AS b;